VSCodium/vscodium/DOCS.md

 ~/in-my-project $ codium file.txt # open this file
 ```

-Feel free to alias this command to something easier to type in your shell profile (e.g. `alias code=vscodium`).
+Feel free to alias this command to something easier to type in your shell profile (e.g. `alias code=codium`).

 ## <a id="gentoo-overlay"></a>Gentoo ebuild/overlay